CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 (date a peu près)\
 Bricolages avec Lit.
 Déplacé des trucs ailleurs.
 Prochaine étape: mettre un routeur pour afficher selectivement des composant en fonction de où on est sur le site.
+Had to do some magic to use markdown anchors, but I've managed to keep the custom in its own little component.

+# 2022-05-16

 # Todo: